vickynguyen3/NLP_Portfolio/README.md

 ## SKLearn and Text Classification

 [Python notebook](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/Sklearn/textclass-vtn180004.ipynb) that documents my experiences using text classification by using a data set from Kaggle that involved tweets related to COVID-19 and made attempts to use ML algorithms such as Naive Bayes, Logistics Regression, and Neural Networks.

+--
+## ACL Paper Summary
+It a summary of the ACL Paper, “Perceiving the World: Question-guided Reinforcement Learning for Text-based Games”.
+You can find it [here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/CS4395.001ACL.pdf)